enriquezduane/CSARCH2-SIMPROJECT/README.md

 3. Open `index.html` in a web browser.

 > [!TIP]
-> Alternatively, you can visit [skiBCD Toilet Conversion Tools](https://enriquezduane.github.io/CSARCH2-SIMPROJECT/) to test it out without having to install anything.
+> Alternatively, you can visit [skiBCD Toilet Conversion Tools](https://enriquezduane.github.io/CSARCH2-SIMPROJECT/) to test the application  without having to install anything.

 ## Usage
 ### BCD Generator